 But when a couple of months ago I was introduced to the magic world of subscription box services, I thought that part of my problems was solved.

-Getting new beauty products, healthy snacks or even organic seeds (that I don’t really need) delivered monthly at your doorstep.
+Get new beauty products, healthy snacks, or even organic seeds (that I don’t really need) delivered monthly at your doorstep.
 Hallelujah!
 Someone finally listened to my prayers.